Student Records-Right to Privacy

 A brief online tutorial that explains students’ rights may be viewed at http://registrar.oregonstate.edu/ferpa-training-module.

 The OSU Campus Directory is a directory of staff and student names, addresses and telephone numbers.
 This information is extracted at the end of the second week of the fall term and is published annually and posted on the OSU website.
-To find students, faculty and staff, use the Search box for Find people and pages or go to http://directory.oregonstate.edu/.
+To find students, faculty and staff, use the Online Directory at http://directory.oregonstate.edu/.

 Student Photo Roster

 Getting to know students is an important means by which instructors and advisors can improve the quality of the learning environment.